CacherApp/cacher-cli/README.md

 The Cacher CLI allows power users to perform common actions on their Cacher libraries.

-The beta version is constantly evolving.
+The CLI is constantly evolving.
 Check back often for updates and new commands.

 **Demo**